 - Build stronger brand associations

 Finally, remember that consistent and easily identifiable branding and association can go a long way.
 Instead of continually coming up with new, exciting and expensively unique ideas for publicity, a more cost-effective and strategic approach would be to hold up key aspects of your brand as a cornerstone of your publicity efforts.
-It could be a logo, tagline or simply a colour combination – the key is to pick something that captures the essence of your brand and to consistently integrate it into your publicity and branding efforts.
+It could be a logo, tagline or simply a color combination – the key is to pick something that captures the essence of your brand and to consistently integrate it into your publicity and branding efforts.
 This way, you can quickly and effectively build strong brand associations within your target audience.

-Some well-known examples include Nike’s and Apple’s logos or Coca-Cola’s colour scheme.
+Some well-known examples include Nike’s and Apple’s logos or Coca-Cola’s color scheme.
 These companies’ strong brand images help create associations in the minds of customers.
 In Nike’s case, the logo and tagline are synonymous with images of successful athletes and sportsmanship, while in Apple’s case, the minimalist logo is synonymous with innovation and style.

 Your logo does not have to be super expensive; just develop your company’s identity and then find someone to work on representing it visually.
-As far as possible, get it done by someone within your company, since no one will know your organisation better than you and your employees.
+As far as possible, get it done by someone within your company, since no one will know your organization better than you and your employees.

 There will definitely be some costs involved in publicity, but they can be kept low.
 These strategies take time, so don’t be tempted to throw in the towel if you don’t see overnight success.
 Stay persistent, and in time you’ll see positive results.